-Productive We lls/Units(1)
+Productive W Productive Wells/Units(1)

 Gross Net

 Texas 465 18

 North Dakota 461 9

 All others 274 9

 Total 1,200 36

 (1) Defined as all wells/units for which we received production revenue during the calendar year.
 Large, multi-well units paid on an aggregate basis are included as one gross well.